equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 > policy object solution.
 But in this article we will write plain object
 > solution for policies from scratch.
 If you're looking for a gem with established convention and community I recommend checking Pundit.

-Updates:

-* 2017-05-09 added section "Policy Objects as Model Value Objects"
-* 2017-05-09 in section "Getting Complex" I've added `ClientsController#index` example + policy
-* 2017-05-09 I've received feedback that I didn't explain why I think  Plain Object solution is better that CanCanCan or just sticking roles directly to `User` model.
-That's true.
-In the past I've received lot of feedback that my articles are too long till they get to the point, that's why I've decided to skip explaining reasons and just show you how to do advanced stuff.
-   I'm preparing more detailed step by step article where I'll explain my reasons more.

 ## Example

 Let say in our application user can be: